luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 - Fixed a bug where a deadlock on shutdown caused historical re-generation on restart.
 - Added an API endpoint to fetch the current VM Config.
-- Added LuxGo custom log formatting to the logs.
+- Added Luxd custom log formatting to the logs.
 - Removed support for the JS Tracer.

 **Logging**